Adria-F/Gunbird-Coded-Dreams/README.md

 - (4th June) Power ups level are implemented for Ash.
 Marion has its automatic star attack and final audio effects are inserted.

 ## History
-During our GunBird development, the game had nine releases:
+During our GunBird development, the game had ten releases:
 - version 0.1 (20th March)
 - version 0.2 (26th March)
 - version 0.2.1 (29th March)